shayanh/shayanh-hugo/content/_index.md

 transition into a public cloud company, [Sotoon](https://sotoon.ir/).

 I was an avid competitive programmer back in my undergrad and high school.
-I was an ICPC World Finalist in 2017 and won second place twice in ICPC Tehran regional contests.
+I was an ACM ICPC World Finalist in 2017 and won second place twice in ICPC West Asia Regional Contest.

 You can find my resume [here](/shayan-resume.pdf).